niccit/easy-remote/README.md

 I have not included supports in the STL files.
 You will need to add supports into your slicer or the print will not come out as intended.

-- Nozzle: 0.3mm
-- Nozzle Temperature: 210c
-- Filament:
+- Filament and Slicing:
    - PLA for the stand
       - Color: Color change purple to blue
+      - Extruder: .4/240c
+      - Extruder Temp: 210c
+      - Platform Temp: 45c
+      - Supports:
+         - Yes for main case
+            - Tree-like
+            - Auto generated
+         - No for keyboard cover
+      - Brim: Yes, no brim generated in holes
    - PETG for the keyboard cover
       - Color: Transparent
+      - Extruder: .4/265c
+      - Extruder Temp: 240c
+      - Platform Temp: 80c
-- Supports: Tree
+      - Supports: Yes
+         - Linear
+         - Manually generated
+      - Raft: Yes

 - Joint library provided by HopefulLlama
   - <a href="https://github.com/HopefulLlama/JointSCAD" target="_blank">Github project</a>
   - <a href="https://www.thingiverse.com/groups/openscad/forums/general/topic:14842" target="_blank">Thingiverse</a>
 - Threads library provided by rcoyler
   - <a href="https://github.com/rcolyer/threads-scad" target="_blank">Github project</a>
-- The keycap STL file provided by Adafruit
-  - <a href="https://learn.adafruit.com/custom-wireless-bluetooth-cherry-mx-gamepad/3d-printing" target="_blank">Custom Bluetooth Cherry MX Gamepad</a>
-  - <a href="https://www.thingiverse.com/thing:1989243" target="_blank">Thingiverse</a>